MercersKitchen/BYOD/README.md

 Reminder: machine may need multiple restarts

 CAUTION: Complete the Installation, then update the machine, then register WINDOWS with Product Key
+- OPTION: register windows by phone, see folder for more details

 ---